LarsELund/Bayesian-Neural-Nets/README.md

 # Bayesian-Neural-Nets
-code implementing BNNs from "scratch" in Pytorch tested on the MNIST digits dataset
+code implementing BNNs from "scratch" in Pytorch.
+Tested on the MNIST digits dataset